arclab-hku/reinforcement_learning/real_flight_validation/readme.md

 # Note
 Not px4 firmware of all version can support attitude control.
 If you find problem about this, try to switch your px4 firmware to other versions!

+# errata
+If you have problem setting attitude commands to the quadrotor, see thrust_scaling parameter in your mavros's config file.
+Check px4_config.yaml for the detail.